New York City Inferno: Production and release

 New York City Inferno was directed by Jacques Scandelari, with a screenplay by Scandelari based on a concept from Elliott Stein.
 The film's soundtrack was arranged by record producer Jacques Morali and features licensed music from the Village People, specifically "I Am What I Am" and "Macho Man".
 New York City Inferno is Scandelari's second gay pornographic film, following his 1977 film Homologues.
 It is one of six films funded by French gay pornography producer Norbert Terry that were shot on location in New York City, and was filmed in and around the Meatpacking District and Greenwich Village.
 Principal photography on the film was completed in just four days.

 New York City Inferno was given an X rating by the Centre national du cinéma, which noted that the film's scenes contained "a certain element of cruelty."
 The English language portions of the film were not subtitled in the film's initial French release, though a translation of the scene featuring Jérôme and the National Gay Task Force activist was published in the French gay men's magazine Soft Men.

 Reception and legacy

 Critic Maxime Lachaud has described New York City Inferno as an "unclassifiable work", comparing it to mondo cinema for its depictions of unsimulated sex, its pseudo-documentary filming style, and its unvarnished portrayal of New York City gay life prior to the 1980s HIV/AIDS epidemic.
 Lachaud offers specific praise for the film's "richness of tone and its almost experimental construction," calling it a "radical work of art at a time when homosexuality in France was still considered a crime."

+In his review for Spécial Man: L'homosexualite Au Cinema, Philippe de Mazières wrote "the bestial relations of the mustached queens in New York City are incomparable to the tender juvenile pettings of little French boy scouts; it's a journey to the end of the night, a tale of exhaustion and the proximity of death; New York City Inferno is the reflection of a wild and violent desire."

 New York City Inferno has enjoyed contemporary success as a cult film.
 In 2014, it was chosen by director Jacques Audiard to be screened at L'Étrange Festival.